Making the Grade

 There are 4 major graduate admissions tests:

-Graduate Record Examination (GRE): The computer-based GRE takes 3 hours and 45 minutes and consists of three sections: analytical writing, verbal reasoning and and quantitative reasoning.
+Graduate Record Examination (GRE): The computer-based GRE takes 3 hours and 45 minutes and consists of three sections: analytical writing, verbal reasoning, and quantitative reasoning.

 Medical College Admission Test (MCAT): Necessary for students entering a medical field.
-The test is given several times between January and September.
+The test is given several times between January and March through September at hundreds of test sites.
 This exam should be taken the year before you plan to apply to medical school.

 Law School Admission Test (LSAT): Again, the scope of this test is very narrow; only those applying to law schools need take it.
 The LSAT has four sections: logical reasoning, analytical reasoning, reading comprehension, and a 30-minute writing sample.